7 habits of successful departments

 5. Dedicated Training

 “Some administrators say, ‘Because of the economy, we don’t have the money to train.’
 I say, ‘You don’t have the money to afford not to train.
-You’ll pay for an officer’s funeral if you have to and for a lawsuit if you have to.’ ”
+You’ll pay for an officer’s funeral if you have to and for a lawsuit, if you have to.’”

 He concedes that lean times may demand thinking outside the box.
-“Maybe you have to replace some live fire at the range with Airsoft scenarios in an abandoned building at virtually no cost, or incorporate brief training exercises into roll call.
+“Maybe you have to replace some live fire at the range with Airsoft scenarios in an abandoned building at virtually no cost or incorporate brief training exercises into roll call.
 But in a successful agency, training standards are set far above minimum qualification requirements, and they are always a primary priority.

 “There are absolutely no negatives to a good training program.
 All the negatives lie with poor training or no training.
-If you don’t train officers properly, they will screw up in an actual incident, because under stress we all automatically revert to what we’ve been taught.’ ”
+If you don’t train officers properly, they will screw up in an actual incident, because under stress we all automatically revert to what we’ve been taught.”

 6. Weapon Flexibility

-“Having the right tools to do the job is an essential ingredient for winning,” Davis says, “but ‘right’ doesn’t just mean being equipped with state-of-the-art weapons.
+“Having the right tools to do the job is an essential ingredient for winning,” Davis said, “but ‘right’ doesn’t just mean being equipped with state-of-the-art weapons.
 Successful agencies allow for adaptations to fit officers’ personal needs.”